Tracker documentation

 Situation at a glance

-Last checked: May 15, 2026, 17:20 UTC.
-Latest source update: ECDC daily outbreak page, May 15, 2026, data as of 14:00.
-Headline counts use the latest reviewed ECDC page and are consistent with WHO DON601 for total, confirmed, probable, inconclusive, and death counts.
+Last checked: May 26, 2026, 15:00 UTC.
+Latest source update: Official pages checked May 26, 2026; ECDC reports data as of May 26.
+Headline counts use the latest reviewed ECDC public page; WHO DON601 remains retained for risk, chronology, and earlier classification context.

 Source reconciliation

-ECDC is the most current source checked for the headline count on this build because its outbreak page is dated May 15, 2026 and says the data reflect the situation as of 14:00.
-WHO DON601, dated May 13, reports the same 11 total cases and the same status split.
+ECDC is the headline source checked for this build because its daily outbreak page is updated during the active outbreak and currently reports data as of May 26, 2026.
+WHO DON601, dated May 13, remains retained for global risk, earlier classification, and death-context records.
 CDC's current situation page focuses on U.S. response and risk; it states that no cases of Andes virus have been confirmed in the United States as a result of this outbreak.

 Risk framing